Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch5.md

 2. In your own words, describe what it means for a function to be one-to-one, onto and
 bijective.

-One-to-one means that in function f mapping A to B, there is only one element in a related to each element in b.
+One-to-one means that in function f mapping A to B, there is at most one element in a related to each element in b.

 onto means